restincode/restincode/CONTRIBUTING.md

 #### What to look for

+The big thing to look for will be that the persons name is spelled correctly in all places (people/<name>.json, inside the name.json, in the peoplelist.json, images/<name>.(jpg|png), etc).
+This name should match in all places.
+Verify any social media links, references, or other URLs that may wind up on the final memorial are working and go where expected.

 #### Using Labels

 * **Work in Progress** - This should be applied if the pull request should NOT be accepted in its current state.
 This is for WIP PR's that require more work from the contributor